 photography, and architecture.
 We memorized poetry and wrote skits.
 In wood

-shop we made Delta Darts out of spruce sticks and tissue paper, and we
+shop we crafted Delta Darts out of spruce sticks and tissue paper with

-made small wooden helicopters called whirligigs.
-I especially enjoyed making a
+Mr. Haywood.
+We also constructed small wooden helicopters called whirligigs.
+I especially

 All of this sat on top of